 Subsidiaries are entities controlled by the Group.
 The Group controls an entity if it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 The consolidated and separate financial statements incorporate the assets, liabilities and performance results of Insurance Repository Nigeria Limited.
-The financial statements of the subsidiary are included in the consolidated financial statements from the date that control commences until the date that control ceases.
+The financial statements of the subsidiary are included in the consolidated financial statements from the date that control commences until the date that control commences until the date that control ceases.
 Investment in subsidiary is measured at cost in the separate financial statement.